FrancisBanville/ms_interpreting_probabilities/README.md

 relationships elucidate the scaling of network properties (such as modularity and trophic chain lengths) with spatial scale (e.g., @Wood2015Effects,
 @Galiana2018Spatiala).
-The variations in network structure across spatial scales may stem from the scaling of species richness (species-area relationships, SARs) and the number of interactions (@Brose2004UniSpa) with the sampled area.
+The variations in network structure across spatial scales may stem from the scaling of species richness (species-area relationships, SARs), the number of interactions (@Brose2004UniSpa), and many other higher-level properties of the system (e.g., environmental heterogeneity,
+@Thompson2005Foodweb) with the sampled area.
 Additionally, ecological processes unfolding at distinct spatial scales, such as the spatial variability in local community composition resulting from different sequences of extinction and colonization events, can also contribute to this variation (@Galiana2018Spatiala).
 Next, interaction accumulation curves describe the scaling of the number of observed interactions with sampling effort (@Jordano2016Samplingb).
 Sampling effort, which may correspond to the duration of the sampling period used to construct the network, can impact connectance (@Bersier1999Scale) and various measures of network structure